obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 ## Values for Obsidian Properties

 > [!released]
-> Access to the Obsidian Properties was introduced in Tasks X.Y.Z.
+> Access to the Obsidian Properties was introduced in Tasks 7.7.0.

 These are described in full in [[Obsidian Properties]].